SSWConsulting/SSW.People.Profiles/Toby-Goodman/Toby-Goodman.md

 linkedin:  ""
 skype:  ""

-quote:  ""There can be many answers to a question but you will need to ask Adam how it is formatted""
+quote:  "\"There can be many answers to a question but you will need to ask Adam how it is formatted\""
 ---

 ​​​Toby is a Video Producer based in the Sydney SSW office.
 He is passionate about story telling, animation and cats. ​